Buy all ingredients right below the recipe

 - 1 egg

-- Zest from ¼ chemically untreated lemon
+- Zest from ¼ untreated lemon

-- 60 g full-fat curd (in packaging)
+- 60 g full-fat quark (in packaging)

 - 50 g blueberries or strawberries

-INGREDIENTS FOR THE SAVORY FILLING
+INGREDIENTS FOR SAVORY FILLING

 - 30 g butter